jwt001/MixGateDST/README.md

 # MixGateDST
-for Mixgate down stream tasks you need also
+for Mixgate down stream tasks you need also you can python mix.py to extract embeddings from .aig files

 # Advanced Logic Synthesis and  Optimization tool (ALSO)

 ALSO is based on the [EPFL Logic Synthesis Libraries](https://github.com/lsils/lstools-showcase), we aim to exploit advanced logic synthesis tools for both modern FPGA and emerging nanotechnologies.